Seed to cup story

 The natural processing method differs in that cherries are allowed to over-ripen on the trees until they reach a deep purple colour.
 These over-ripe cherries are then picked and laid out on drying patios without pulping.
 The coffee is fully dried within its fruit and only when this drying process has completed is the fruit removed in a “hulling” machine that uses friction to rub the fruit material away.

 Dry coffee is prepared for export immediately after harvest to ensure the coffee is still fresh once it arrives at the roaster’s warehouse.
 Once sold, the coffee is transported by truck to the nearest port where it is loaded onto a cargo ship.
-Most coffee lands in North America at the ports of New York, Houston and Oakland, CA. From these ports coffee is distributed to roaster’s warehouses for all to enjoy!
+Most coffee lands in North America at the ports of New York, Houston and Oakland, CA. From these ports, coffee is trucked to our warehouse to be roasted and enjoyed by you!